chrisgrieser/shimmering-obsidian/README.md

 **`Triggered via Hotkey`: Convert a font file to CSS with base64.**
-- This will take the selected font file (e.g., `.tff` or `.woff`), convert them into
+- This will take the selected font file (e.g., `.tff` or `.woff`), convert them into base64 and write the base64-encoded font into a CSS file, which will be placed into your snippets folder.
+- Alternatively, you can use the [Universal Action](https://www.alfredapp.com/universal-actions/) feature form Alfred to trigger the conversion.
 - The Hotkey only works in Finder.
-- Alternatively, you can use the [Universal Action](https://www.alfredapp.com/universal-actions/) feature form Alfred to trigger the conversion.
-- The snippet you wish to toggle must be set in the workflow configuration (`toggle_snippet`).

 <img src="https://i.imgur.com/q0vKXzT.gif" alt="Conversion of CSS via universal command" width=60% height=60%>